GitKraken Customer Story

 GitKraken tools enable us to work better as a team.

 Speed was also a major point of consideration that came up for the developers.
-Kyle shared how he assessed the value of tools like GitLens and GitKraken Client.
+Kyle shared how he assessed the value of tools like GitLens and GitKraken Desktop.
 “Always thinking in terms of velocity or time spent exploring a code base without it or with it,” remarked Kyle.
 “Time spent to get started on a larger task that requires a little bit of code investigation before starting.
 That’s a good metric.”

 “You can also tie the value into avoiding rework.
 It helps you better understand what you’re doing vs. what was there before,” he continued.
 “You know who to ask, since you can actually see the commit, instead of asking your manager, or talking to all of your teammates.
 Going directly to the person that made the commit has a positive impact in terms of velocity, engagement, and happiness.”